 To determine the overall balance.

-Everything is turned up to 11, from Thom Yorke’s multi-tracked vocals to the overdriven bass guitar sound to the Theremin-y background wailing.
+Thom Yorke’s multi-tracked vocals, overdriven bass guitar, and Theremin-like background wailing are amplified.
 There are also some unbroken bass sounds to add to the test.

-The perfect balance between organization and attack, dynamism, poise, and control across the entire frequency range must be struck.
+Organization and attack, dynamism, poise, and control across all frequencies must be balanced.

 This is a thrilling cacophony if done correctly.
 It’s a racket if it’s done wrong.
 It if is perfect to test high-frequency fidelity examination.